Finn is a clinician with a Master's in Social Work from CSU Bakersfield. He also has a Master's in Library Science.

 Legal only in most cases

 Libraries are integral parts of a society; they are sacrosanct.
 Even in the digital age, we need people to save, store and disseminate information.
 There are people today who still prefer the feel of a book to the glare of a screen.
-Books have pleasant aromas, are interactive, can provide you with a nice breeze when you flip the pages.
+Books have pleasant aromas, are interactive, and can provide you with a nice breeze when you flip the pages.
 They are difficult to manipulate once produced and are portable.
-Books will probably be around 500 years from now and they will need libraries to store them in.
+Books will probably be around 500 years from now, and they will need libraries to store them in.
 The public library is far from dead.

 By the same token, people who live in a correctional facility need to be able to access information that helps them succeed in their personal endeavors or stimulates their imaginations.
 Libraries in a prison are an oasis from a world that is sometimes very uncomfortable and disturbing.
 By providing inmates with books or other tools that provide a positive focus, the prisoner is distracted from planning an escape or other nefarious activities.
 Prisons need libraries to keep their community safe and to provide meaningful ways for their residents to pursue higher goals.
-Incarceration is a punishment but there should not be torture involved.
+Incarceration is a punishment, but there should not be torture involved.
 Putting limits on the human mind and imposing mental restrictions is subhuman.

 If you are considering a career in prison librarianship, I would encourage you to move forward and pursue it.
 I have enjoyed it immensely myself and discovered a world I never would have known otherwise.
 I would list some career guidance here, but I am not only writing from a limited perspective, but if you are a librarian, you can probably discover it yourself.
-If you do have questions please feel free to email me.
+If you do have questions, please feel free to email me.

 If you just came across this out of curiosity, please let me know how you found this article.
 I would like to know.

 Also, please answer the survey questions if you can.
 It helps me out a lot.